Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 Punctuation

-• Do not use full stops in abbreviations: eg, am, pm, op, no, cf, ie, ed, etc or after Mr, Mrs or Dr
+• Do not use full stops in abbreviations: eg, ie am, pm, op, no, cf, ed, etc or after Mr, Mrs or Dr

-• Full stops are not used after initials, eg Dr M P S Handley (with space between each initial).
+• Do not use full stops after initials, eg Dr M P S Handley (with space between each initial)

-• No comma between a name and honorarium, e.g. Dame Jane Goodall DBE.
+• No comma between a name and honorarium, eg Dame Jane Goodall DBE.

 • & not to be used.
 Can only be used only when there is a character limit restriction